AMR-MOHAMED0/E-Commerce-Store/README.md

 ## 🔨 Contributing
 - This version is **not accepting major changes**
-- Report critical bugs via Issues
+- Report critical bugs via Issues# E-Commerce-Store